It’s the Goldendoodles vs Golden Retriever debate! These breeds are both attractive, intelligent, relatively easy to train dogs.

 Well, not to be a cop-out, but I believe we may have to call this one a draw!

 They are very even on a lot of aspects, from their temperament to their health issues.
-The biggest differences between the two lie in their size and grooming requirements.
+The biggest differences between the Goldendoodle vs Golden Retriever lie in their size and grooming requirements.

-On the other side, the Golden Retriever is great for those who have space for a bigger dog and have less time to deal with large grooming requirements.
+On the other side, the Golden Retriever is great for those who have space for a bigger dog and have less time to deal with large grooming needs.

 Both breeds can make for a fantastic family pet.
-However, they are both at risk for serious health conditions and can be quite troublesome while they are still young.
+But, they are both at risk for serious health conditions.
+Plus, they can be quite troublesome while they are still young.

 For that reason, we’d recommend maybe taking a look at rescuing an adult dog.
 This way, you can avoid that puppy exuberance and potentially the risk of severe health conditions too.